0xdefh/0xdefh.github.io/_posts/2024-07-05-OSINT Investigation Case 0x00.md

 ```

-We know, we should have show a link analysis diagram, but we don't have the bugdet to

 1. What is the Google Analytics ID of this website? -> `UA-58475948-1`
 2. What is the origin hosting IP address of the website? -> `45.32.121.177`
 3. What did the website’s owner claim as the reason the website closed forever -> `The owner shut down on his own, to comply with the Facebook Policy`
 4. This website used to have an alternative login method.
 What was the login
 method and the application ID associated with it? -> `Facebook Oauth 2.0 and Client ID: 1690686991192609`
-5. Identify a potential admin of the website or the related community -> `Hau Nguyen`
+5. Identify a potential admin of the website or the related community -> `Hau Nguyen` the guy conduct MMO for a long time

 ### The Gap in our Analysis

-For every intelligence analysis there will be a gap in the analysis, aware of those gap help us realize
+For every intelligence analysis there will be a gap in the analysis, aware of those gap help us realize what are missing and what are we not dig deep enough
+- We do not investigate all the keywords and website that are mention in this report such as: `cityuss.net`, `lgbtuss.com`, and `ilgbt.net` it could add more context to who is Hau Nguyen.
+- We haven’t conducted a deep dive into USSV and MCARE to understand their operations or current relevance.
+While we know they're Facebook MMO tools, we're unsure if they're still actively used or managed.
+- Not using any leak data or breached data or mooncloud type of services to conduct investigate

+We understand that this type of investigation isn't as thorough as a comprehensive OSINT report, which can take months or even years to complete.
+To facilitate future investigations, we're developing a tool that can monitor and gather information across the Vietnamese cyberspace.